grobelDev/grobel.dev/server/articles/react-hooks-tic-tac-toe.md

 export default App;
 ```

-Lets also make it so that we only add values if the space is `null` (has not been selected yet).
+Let's also make it so that we only add values if the space is `null` (has not been selected yet).

 ```js
 import React, { useState, useEffect } from 'react';